NHMDenmark/pinned-datamatrix-label-generator/README.md

-  -b, --bottom-text TEXT     The bottom text for NHMA style labels -n, --numbers TEXT         The numbers as a range or list  [required] -o, --output FILE          The output path of the PDF file  [required] -p, --label-padding FLOAT  The padding around the label in mm --help                     Show this message and exit.
+  -b, --bottom-text TEXT     The bottom text for NHMA style labels -n, --numbers TEXT         The numbers as a range or list  [required] -o, --output FILE          The output path of the PDF file  [required] -p, --label-padding FLOAT  The padding around the label in mm (default: 0.25) --help                     Show this message and exit.
 ```